aissa-laribi/iot-smart-plug-esp32/README.md

 # ESP32 Smart Plug 💡🔌

 This project demonstrates the development of a **smart plug** system using the **ESP32** microcontroller and the **ESP-IDF** framework.
-It is structured in clear development phases, from basic relay control to adding buttons, wireless control via Wi-Fi or Bluetooth and AC handling
+It is structured in clear development phases, from basic relay control to adding buttons, wireless control via Wi-Fi or Bluetooth(maybe later) and AC handling

 > ⚠️ **Disclaimer**: Currently, this project currently does **not** handle high-voltage AC connections.
 The relay is toggled for **demonstration purposes only** using safe low-voltage logic.
 Proceed with caution when dealing with real electrical loads.